Brewers vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has put up 27 hits with seven doubles, two home runs and 13 walks.
+- Blackmon has 27 hits with seven doubles, two home runs and 13 walks.
 He has driven in eight runs.

 Blackmon Recent Games